devang-9456/Internship-Task-2/README.md

 Manual inspection of content for linguistic clues

-Online email header analyzers (recommended for full headers): Zoho Toolkit, Mailmodo Email Header Analyzer (not included here)
+Online email header analyzers (recommended for full headers): Zoho Toolkit, Mailmodo Email Header Analyzer, MX ToolBox(https://mxtoolbox.com/EmailHeaders.aspx) (not included here)

 How to Use This Repository
 Review the attached phishing email (sample-10.eml) in any compatible email client to view the raw email.